The Energy And Base Breakdown

 Oilchoker

 I have maintained a bullish posture in oil based on the OPEC production cut tour, Asian demand, and crack spread strength illustrating a vibrant gasoline market.
-This morning Russia alluded to extending production cuts another six month at the May 25th OPEC meeting and that will help.
+This morning Russia alluded to extending production cuts for another six months at the May 25th OPEC meeting and that will help.
 Iraq and Venezuela are closer to their reduction targets.
-I still believe the big producers are going to go along with that plan, that the market tightens, and the price rises into the $60's.
+I still believe the big producers are going to go along with that plan, that the market tightens, and the price rises into the $60s.

 The problem is the refiners are the only demand clearing mechanism we have for excess crude oil right now.
 The curve is not in a steep contango, so storage after peak refining/pre-driving season isn't a very exciting proposition for refiners right now.
-It could be a long summer if the economy doesn't max out the crude though put.
-If they are left holding the bag of excess oil -- they are going to empty it at the market.
+It could be a long summer if the economy doesn't max out the crude throughput.
+If they are left holding the bag of excess oil - they are going to empty it at the market.
 The crack spread I pointed to for strength at $16 has come all the way into $11.
 For the bull scenario, we need it to hold these levels.

-While Iraq is complying out of one side of their mouth they are exporting out of the other side.
+While Iraq is complying out of one side of their mouth, they are exporting out of the other side.
 Volumes sold to Asia have soared, as discussed.

-Then there's positioning (chart left, source: Reuters.)
+Then there's positioning (chart left, source: Reuters).
 We're all sitting here hoping and betting on the Trump reflation trade to pan out.
 The slide from $54 to $48 in March took the spec long down from a lofty 400K contracts to 250K.
 The slide from $54 to $48 probably cleared out another 100K more in the same exact price range.
 Tell me - who doesn't love a good game of "hot potato?"

 Can I Get a Little Base?